canonical/snapd-smoke-tests/README.md

 Note that this is only compatible with `debian-cloud-sid` spread system.

+## Testing Debian package updates with locally-built snapd

+Build snapd for the matching CPU architecture and copy `snapd_*.deb` file to the `incoming/` directory of the `snapd-smoke-tests` project.
+Then set the environment variable `X_SPREAD_LOCAL_SNAPD_PKG` to the name of the file you've copied and run spread.

 ## Testing builds from https://bodhi.fedoraproject.org/

 Grab the advisory number from the Fedora update system (e.g.